htv2012/json-verifier/README.md

 2. A list of errors.
 Each complete with filename, line number, the function, the offending line, and why test failed
 ```

+## Usage

+For additional usage tips, see usage.md

 ## License